JThanat/whalemart/doc/problem-statement.md

 | It is a waste of booth area for both lessors and vendors if some vendors do not make a payment after the reservation | High    | Medium  |          2 | Develop a system which provides payment channel and also deposit-refund system            |
 | Flea market vendors do not know which booth area are already reserved                                                | Medium  | High    |          1 | Develop a system which updates booth layout with available and reserved flag every minute |
 | In some platform(fin-market), flea market vendors have to wait almost 3 days for acquiring user id                   | High    | High    |          1 | Develop a system which allows flea market vendors and lessors to register in no time      |

+*Table 3-1: Solution of each problem along with its urgency, clarity, and precedence*

 ## 4. Objective
 The main objective of this system is to provide a market space matching platform which allows flea market vendor and flea market lessor to make an agreement on each booth area easily.